medikoo/deferred/README.md

 	};

 	laterNested(1).then(function (n) {
-		console.log(n === 8);
+		console.log(n); // 8
 	});

 Promise can be resolved only once, and callbacks passed to `then` are also called only once, no exceptions.
-For deeper insight into this concept, and to better understand design decisions please see [Kris Kowal design notes](https://github.com/kriskowal/q/blob/master/design/README.js), it's well worth read.
+For deeper insight into this concept, and to better understand design decisions please see Kris Kowal [design notes](https://github.com/kriskowal/q/blob/master/design/README.js), it's well worth read.

 <a name="deferred-promise-error-handling" />
 ### Error handling